Chiles v. Salazar: Supreme Court

 Following the Tenth Circuit's decision, Chiles petitioned the U.S. Supreme Court for certiorari, arguing that the MCTL violates her First Amendment rights by censoring certain conversations between counselors and their clients based on the viewpoints expressed.
 She contended that governments do not have greater authority to regulate speech simply because the speaker is licensed or providing specialized advice.

 On March 10, 2025, the Supreme Court granted certiorari to review the case, signaling intent to address the constitutional questions surrounding the regulation of professional speech and the balance between state regulatory power and free speech rights within professional contexts.

 According to experts interviewed by The Guardian, the ADF's petition to the Supreme Court "profoundly misrepresented" their research cited in the ADF report on the possible psychological damage of conversion therapy.

+Oral arguments

 Oral arguments were held on October 7, 2025.
 Journalists covering the Court believed from the questions asked that the conservative majority would likely find the ban unconstitutional, having given more weight to the First Amendment issues than the state's concern on the practice.

+Ruling

+The Court held 8–1 in a majority by Justice Gorsuch that the law regulates speech based on viewpoint, and must be assessed under strict scrutiny.
+Justices Kagan and Sotomayor wrote a concurring opinion in addition to joining the Opinion of the Court, while Justice Jackson was the only one to dissent.
+The case was remanded to apply this level of scrutiny to the Colorado law.
+Gorsuch wrote in his majority opinion that "Colorado may regard its policy as essential to public health and safety. … But the First Amendment stands as a shield against any effort to enforce orthodoxy in thought or speech in this country.
+However well-intentioned, any law that suppresses speech based on viewpoint represents an 'egregious' assault on both of those commitments."

+Kagan and Sotomayor said in their concurrence that while they agreed that the Colorado law was unconstitutional due to it controlling speech based on viewpoint, things would have been much more difficult to decide if the law had been "viewpoint-neutral".
+Given that the law was in fact not "viewpoint-neutral", they joined the majority opinion in full.

+Jackson argued in her dissent that "blocking Colorado from regulating speech uttered for purposes of providing medical treatment … opens a dangerous can of worms" and "threatens to impair States' ability to regulate the provision of medical care in any respect."

+While the court ruled that the Colorado state law must be reviewed as-applied under strict scrutiny, neither side disputed Colorado's authority to regulate medical treatments and providers or claimed that a state doing so is unconstitutional.
+The verdict also did not strike down conversion therapy bans on minors in other states.